CHANNEL 4 IN THE 80S

 Channel 4 was launched on 2nd November 1982.
 Not every area of the UK could receive it straight away, though.
-We didn't pick it up in the Cotswolds until 1985 if I remember rightly.
+We didn't pick it up in our part of Gloucestershire until 1985, if I remember rightly, but that's the kind of thing you had to put up with living out in the sticks!

 One of my best memories from the channel during the eighties was The Comic Strip Presents...
 This debuted on 2 November 1982, the opening night of Channel 4, so I couldn't watch it!
 Luckily, all of the series was repeated several times throughout the 80s.
 This excellent comedy series featured the comedians Adrian Edmondson, Rik Mayall and Nigel Planer who also worked together in the BBC cult comedy The Young Ones, plus Peter Richardson (he also directed the series), Dawn French and Jennifer Saunders.